 Mark is a registered architect in the State of Illinois and a member of the American Institute of Architects.
 He is a former vice president of the Beverly Area Local Development Corporation, and the former head hockey coach at St Ignatius High School.

 Mark resides in Beverly with his wife, Meredith, a teacher in the Chicago Public Schools.
-They have three children – Jill, Josh, and Robby, and recently welcomed their first grandchild.
+They have three children – Jill, Josh, and Robby.